Darkvikis/FreestyleSlalomCompetitionManager/README.md

 ## Features

+- **Import Data from CSV**: Users can import data from a CSV file or a folder containing multiple CSV files.
+The `importfile` and `importfolder` commands are used for this purpose.

-- **Create Competition**: Create a new competition with details such as name, dates, description, address, and organizer.
+- **Create Competition**: Users can create a new competition using the `createcompetition` command.
+They need to provide the name, start date, end date, description, address, and organizer details.

-- **Add New Skater**: Add a new skater to the system with details like WSID, name, and country.
+- **Add New Skater**: Users can add a new skater to the existing skaters list using the `newskater` command.
+They need to provide the WSID, name, and country of the skater.

-- **Add Existing Skater**: Add an existing skater to the current competition using their WSID.
+- **Add Existing Skater to Competition**: Users can add an existing skater to the current competition using the `skatertocompetition` command.
+They need to provide the WSID of the skater.

-- **Import Data**: Import skater or competition data from files or folders.
+- **Export Data to CSV**: Users can export the skaters of the current competition to a CSV file using the `export` command.
+They need to provide the file path where the CSV file will be saved.

+- **Import Skaters to Competition**: Users can import skaters to the current competition from a CSV file using the `importskatertoskateroncompetition` command.
+They need to provide the file path of the CSV file.

-- **Help**: Display a list of available commands.
+- **Help**: Users can display the help message using the `help` command.
+The help message contains the list of available commands and their usage.

 ## Getting Started